Christina Vidovich

 Women Getting Visible

-She later expanded into content creation, podcasting, and digital entertainment as the founder of ZIMAF Entertainment International, launching multiple media platforms centered on storytelling, inspiration, and empowerment.
+She expanded into content creation, podcasting, and digital entertainment as the founder of ZIMAF Entertainment International, launching media platforms centered on storytelling, inspiration, and empowerment.
 Christina is widely recognized for helping women leaders develop their voice, clarify their message, and leverage visibility for global impact.

 • Kent State University